Skip to content

 Questions about a potential Nandina domestica poisoning?

 Nandina is not considered toxic in humans but can be toxic to pets.
-If you have any concerns about this plant, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+If you have any concerns about this plant, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.